Science Kits

 Spaced Out

-This engaging kit looks at our place in the solar system, the relationship between our star – the sun – and Earth and explores the components and scale of our solar system.
-Students make craters in ‘moon sand’ and investigate some modern applications of space travel.
-Finally, they can explore uses of satellite technology.
+This kit explores our place in the solar system, the relationship between our star, the Sun, and Earth and explores the components and scale of our solar system.
+Students create craters in ‘moon sand’, investigate modern space technology, and discover how satellites impact daily life.

 Super Sense